This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 As much as I love craft beers, I realize many of my readers do not, so I've gotten interested in mixology in an effort to have another option.
 A mixologist designs drinks that are seasonal and complementary to a given menu often using locally sourced, fresh ingredients, house made syrups, etc.

-I have discovered a new passion that began with the spicy mango margarita that was the base for my Spicy Scallop Shooters.
+Try a blood orange mezcal negroni with shrimp ceviche tostadas, or a prickly pear martini with a Mexican grilled shrimp salad.
 My Tropical Margaritas will pair beautifully with many of my recipes including (but not limited to) Fried Oyster Tacos With Citrus Salsa and Tropical Black Beans and Rice.

 If you're planning a Cinco de Mayo party or other Mexican-inspired celebration, be sure to check out these unique healthyish Mexican recipes.